FlamoDynamo/NFTicket_VersionDemo/README.md

 4. **Deploy the Smart Contract:**
 After compiling, deploy the contract using Algorand SDK or Algokit and store the `application ID`.

+**In addition to the above functions, the project also has a check-in function at the gate using the wallet information containing the requested NFT of the attending guests.**

 **---**

 Welcome to your new AlgoKit project!